-This document is related to many other documents published within AUTOSAR, especially those handled by WPII-1.3 (Functional Safety).
+This document is related to many other documents published within AUTOSAR, especially those handled by the AUTOSAR Functional Safety team.
 The purpose of this document is not to replace any of these other documents, but to view the work done in other work packages from an application developer's point of view.
-Consequently there is a significant amount of overlap between this document and other documents. which shows the maturity reached within AUTOSAR.
+Consequently there is a significant amount of overlap between this document and other documents, which shows the maturity reached within AUTOSAR.